Xon/XenForo2-FullMessageTextPerm/README.md

 ```
 update xf_user_option set fmp_always_email_notify = 1;
 ```
-Ensure the users have the relevent permission.
+Ensure the users have the relevant permission.

 Thanks to kontrabass of http://www.talkbass.com